MosaddekHossen/9-event-management/questions_and_answers.md

 #### Answer: A: `{}`

-<i>Write your explanation here</i>
+<i>Details => </i>
-Details => First the value of greetign is set as {} object. and then if console we will get as the value object of that variable.
+First the value of greetign is set as {} object. and then if console we will get as the value object of that variable.
 </p>
 </details>